programuotojasgf/go-scrapper/README.md

 ```console
 go run .
 ```
 This will launch the application.
 It will start scrapping and pushing the results to the database.
-The process is loged, so you can see what's happening.
+The process is logged, so you can see what's happening.
 Once the application finished scrapping all the reviews it will print out `Finished processing all review contents.` and exit.

 You can launch the application multiple times, to update the data or to resume at a later point - consumed reviews will not be re-processed, only new ones.